-Pursuant to employment agreements with the Corporation executed simultaneously with the closing of the 1998 Merger, each of Harry G. Brittan, Ph.D., the Corporation's Vice President of Pharmaceutical and Chemical Development until May 1999, Christopher J. Schaber, the Corporation's Executive Vice President of Drug Development and Regulatory Compliance, Laurence B. Katz, the Corporation's Vice President of Project Management and Clinical Administration, and Thomas Wiswell, MD, the Corporation's Vice President of Clinical Research, has been retained for a term of three years ending June 15, 2001 at the following respective base salaries currently in effect: \$151,410; \$153,000; \$151,410; and \$204,000.
-Dr. Brittain was paid a \$40,000 relocation bonus pursuant to the terms of his employment agreement and Mr. Schaber is paid an annual tuition reimbursement payment in the amount of \$12,000.
+Pursuant to employment agreements with the Corporation executed simultaneously with the closing of the 1998 Merger, each of Harry Brittan, Ph.D., the Corporation's Vice President of Pharmaceutical and Chemical Development, Christopher J. Schaber, the Corporation's Vice President of Regulatory Affairs and Quality Control, Laurence B. Katz, the Corporation's Vice President of Project Management and Clinical Administration, and Thomas Wiswell, the Corporation's Vice President of Clinical Research, has been retained for a term of three years ending June 15, 2001 at the following respective base salaries currently in effect: \$151,410; \$153,000; \$151,410; and \$204,000.
+Mr. Brittain was paid a \$40,000 relocation bonus purusant to the terms of his employment agreement and Mr. Schaber is paid an annual tuition reimbursement payment in the amount of \$12,000.
 Each such officer is entitled to a discretionary year-end cash bonus and a discretionary bonus to be paid in either cash or equity upon the completion of Phase 2 or 3 clinical trials or the receipt of marketing approval with respect to any portfolio compound of the Corporation, in each case as determined by the Compensation Committee.